NOTE: We are open & operating in RED. COVID-19 Vaccine Passports required. Find out more here.

 Appellation Wine Tours Office Team

 Supporting Queenstown Lakes' goal of achieving a carbon zero visitor economy by 2030, environmental sustainability was an important factor when Appellation considered electric vehicles.
-However, it wasn’t the only factor they considered.
+However, this was not the only factor they considered.

 Stu Cordelle, Business and Sales Manager Appellation Wine Tours, says that while the initial investment of electric vehicles may be higher, particularly as they're custom made vehicles, they have much lower operating costs.
 This is compared to fuel-based alternatives.
-“Electricity is generally cheaper than diesel or petrol, and maintenance expenses are reduced due to fewer moving parts and less wear and tear,” he says.
+“Electricity is generally cheaper than diesel or petrol.
+Maintenance expenses are reduced due to fewer moving parts and less wear and tear,” he says.

 Electric vehicles are typically known to require fewer parts with less need for replacement.
 They require servicing less frequently.
 Additionally, large electric vehicles in New Zealand benefit from a government incentive.
 They are exempt from road user charges until December 2025, creating further savings for the business.
 “Vehicle driving range was another important consideration.
 In a typical day including pick-ups and drop offs around Queenstown, a tour can cover anywhere between 150 – 200 kilometres,” Sarah adds.

-With an estimated driving range of 250 km per trip in a Ford E-Transit, Appellation is pleased to be touring the district comfortably without needing to stop and charge.
+With an estimated driving range of 250 km per trip in an EV, Appellation is pleased to be touring the district comfortably without needing to stop and charge.
 This ensures a great guest experience.
-By investing in EV charging stations for their yard in Frankton, vehicles are fully charged and ready to go each morning.
+Appellation invested in EV charging stations at their headquarters in Frankton, meaning that vehicles are fully charged and ready to go each morning.
 This creates efficiencies for drivers and the business by not having to travel to top up fuel at the end of each day.
-Sarah says, “It’s peace of mind for our drivers knowing they can come back to the yard, charge it ready for the morning.”
+Sarah says, “It’s peace of mind for our drivers.
+They know they can come back to the yard and charge it ready for the morning.”

-Fortunately, if for any reason they do get caught out with low charge, many wineries and cellar doors have installed their own electric charging stations.
+Many wineries and cellar doors have installed their own electric charging station too.

 Ford E-Transit Vans